FernandoCalmet/dotnet-onion-architecture-boilerplate/README.md

     └───MyCompany.MyProduct.Presentation.UnitTests
 ```

-In this example, the Core project contains the domain entities and business logic, the Application project contains the use cases and services, the Infrastructure project contains the data access layer, and the Presentation project contains the user interface components.
+In this example, the Core project contains the domain entities and business logic, the Application project contains the use cases and services, the Infrastructure project contains technical concerns like logging and messaging, the Persistence project takes care of data access, and the Presentation project contains the user interface components.
 The references between the projects are as follows:

 - The Core project has no dependencies.
 - The Application project depends on the Core project.
+- The Infrastructure project depends on the Core project and any third-party libraries necessary for its concerns.
-- The Infrastructure project depends on the Core project and any third-party libraries necessary for data access.
+- The Persistence project depends on the Core project and any third-party libraries necessary for data access.
-- The Presentation project depends on the Application and Core projects.
+- The Presentation project depends on the Application, Core, and possibly Persistence and Infrastructure projects.

 `Note that this is just one example of how to implement Onion Architecture in .NET, and you may need to adapt it to your specific needs and preferences`.